 If one of us ever gets the opportunity to relocate to another country, then we will first consider the possibility to move together.
 I’m not saying we will, but we can at least better judge the most likely outcome of our decision, because we know now just how much long-distance relationships can suck.

 I will always try to use this wisdom to better my life.

 And I hope you will too! 🙂

-And with that, I’d like to finish this second part of my ‘Happiness through love’ series.
+And with that, I’d like to finish this post.
 As you now know, I’ve been fascinated with the influence of my relationship on my happiness, and it’s interesting to explore the data behind it all.

 If you have any questions about anything, please let me know in the comments below, and I’ll be happy to answer!